GlassRoots - Newark Glass Arts Center

 Sherri-Ann P. Butterfield

-Sherri-Ann P. Butterfield is Executive Vice Chancellor and Associate Professor of Sociology at Rutgers University–Newark.
-She received her B.A. in Sociology from Yale University & Ph.D. in Sociology from the University of Michigan.
+Sherri-Ann P. Butterfield is currently Senior Vice President, Social Impact at the New Jersey Performing Arts Center.
 Her scholarly interests are immigration, race & ethnic relations, sex & gender, identity development & culture, & urban education within the Afro-Caribbean diaspora.
 Butterfield’s research specifically explores how race, ethnicity, class, & gender impact Afro-Caribbean immigrants & their children within the metropolitan contexts of New York/New Jersey & London.
 Her work has appeared in numerous journals & edited volumes that include the International Journal of Sociology & Social Policy & the Research in Urban Sociology Series.
 She has served in numerous academic & administrative capacities, including Visiting Academic Fellow in Nuffield College at Oxford University, Faculty Fellow in the Office of the Chancellor, American Council on Education Fellow at New York University, & former Chair of the Sociology & Anthropology Department.

 Michael Handler